Medical-psychological assessment (Germany): History

 The first standards mandating the MPU for certain prospective drivers were legally adopted in 1955.
 Its stated purpose was to improve traffic safety and reduce the number of accidents by identifying unfit dangerous drivers and removing them from traffic until fitness to drive was restored.

 The MPU has an interdisciplinary basic approach.
 Although it is a punishment, it offers the offender the chance to rehabilitate themselves.
 German medical-psychological institutes perform about 100,000 MPUs a year.
 Many of their clients have to take the MPU twice because more than 50% fail to get a positive opinion on their first try.

-It is important to note that a judge in a criminal case will not impose the requirement to take an MPU.
+A judge in a criminal case will not impose the requirement to take an MPU.
 Instead, this decision is made by the state prosecutor.
 The application of this requirement is inconsistent; some state prosecutors enforce it while others do not.
-Given this variability and the nature of the MPU, it should be considered an extra-judicial punishment.
+Given this variability and the nature of the MPU, it should be considered an extrajudicial punishment.